top of page

 oleBaptistChurch.jpg

-The Ole Baptist Church
+The Original Baptist Church

 Cave Spring Baptist Church was constituted on 24 September 1836 and is third oldest Baptist congregation in Northwest Georgia.
 Before this simple Greek Revival structure was built in 1851, they met in a general store and a dormitory of the Hearn School.